zwang378/smart-home-backend/README.md

 ### Running the project

-Clone this repository to your machine.
+Clone this repository to your machine by doing this command.

 ```
 git clone REPO_PATH_WITH_SSH
 ```

-Go to the directory to locate app.js
+Go to the directory to locate app.js and run the project by doing this command.

 ```
 node app.js